 Shrub syrups are basically a preserved mixture of fruit, vinegar and sugar.
 The ratios of each varies widely, as does the process.

-Here are some of the tips that will help you if you decide to make your own shrub syrups.
+Here are some of the guidelines that will help you if you decide to make your own shrub syrups.

 A shrub syrup is basically extracted juice, sugar and vinegar.
 The ratios of these 3 ingredients vary greatly depending on whose recipe you use and your own taste.